How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 4. Correct Ball Position

-As a rule of thumb, you position the ball forward in your stance for shots with longer shafted clubs and towards the back for wedges.
+As a rule of thumb, you position the ball forward in your stance for shots with longer shafted clubs and towards the middle or slightly in the back for wedges.

 Drivers and fairway woods are longer and need more time to square up for a powerful strike.
 As a result, you place the ball forward for these shots.
-The forward position lets your driver reach the low point of the swing before striking the ball on the tee.
+The forward position lets your driver reach the swing’s low point before striking the ball on the tee.

 Mid and long irons are best positioned in the middle of your stance.